apache/druid/docs/content/ingestion/tasks.md

 Druid's indexing tasks use locks for atomic data ingestion.
 Each lock is acquired for the combination of a dataSource and an interval.
 Once a task acquires a lock, it can write data for the dataSource and the interval of the acquired lock unless the lock is released or preempted.
 Please see [the below Locking section](#locking)

 Each task has a priority which is used for lock acquisition.
-Higher-priority tasks can preempt lower-priority tasks if they try to write on the same dataSource and interval.
+The locks of higher-priority tasks can preempt the locks of lower-priority tasks if they try to acquire for the same dataSource and interval.
 If some locks of a task are preempted, the behavior of the preempted task depends on the task implementation.
 Usually, most tasks finish as failed if they are preempted.

 Tasks can have different default priorities depening on their types.
 Here are a list of default priorities.
 Higher the number, higher the priority.